 No intercessor.
 No interpreter.

-Well now, with my new electric, Orange Blossom Special has been haunting me again.
+Now, with my new electric, Orange Blossom Special has been haunting me again.

 God help us all, I have an idea.